Skip to content

 Family-friendly things to do at Polesden Lacey

-Discover the joys of Surrey in the summer holidays by bringing the family to Polesden Lacey.
-From fun in the grounds to picnics on the lawn, there is plenty for all ages to see and do at this time of year.
+Discover the seasonal joys of Surrey this autumn by bringing the family to Polesden Lacey.
+From family trails in the grounds to walks in the woods, there is plenty for all ages to see and do at this time of year.

 • Baby change facilities are available in the main toilet block, opposite the coffee shop.

-• Accessible, buggy friendly pathways (you can find a map here), unfortunately buggies are not allowed in the house but hip carriers are available.
+• Accessible, buggy friendly pathways (you can find a map here).
+Unfortunately, buggies are not allowed in the house but hip carriers are available on request.

 • Rain forecast?
-Don't let that stop a summer holidays visit to Polesden Lacey - throw the wellies in the back of the car and enjoy splashing about in puddles, exploring the woods around Preserve Copse and seeking shelter in the house.
+Don't let that stop an autumnal visit to Polesden Lacey - throw the wellies in the back of the car and enjoy splashing about in puddles, exploring the woods around Preserve Copse and escaping the showers in the house.

 • Children under-five's scooters and bikes can be used in the pleasure grounds but NOT in the buildings, courtyards or formal gardens.
 Please be careful on the sloped pathways and on busier days, and remain considerate of other visitors.
 Thank you.

 • Polesden Lacey has a cafe and coffee shop, both with indoor and outdoor seating areas.
-During busier times, we open an additional outlet in the grounds serving snacks and drinks.
+During busier times, we open an additional outlet in the grounds serving snacks and hot and cold drinks.

 Family map at Polesden Lacey